Death of Ellen Greenberg: Closure of evidentiary civil case hearing (2025)

-On October 10, 2025, in a 32-page report, Chief Medical Examiner Lindsay Simon, Philadelphia's top pathologist, reaffirmed the original ruling that Greenberg died by suicide.
-While Simon accepts that "the distribution of injuries is admittedly unusual," she maintains that Greenberg "would be capable of inflicting these injuries herself."
-Based on an analysis of photographs taken at autopsy, Simon also contends that the defect found in Greenberg's spinal cord could have been caused accidentally by a probe during the autopsy procedure.
-Simon further observes that even if Greenberg sustained such an injury to her spine antemortem, it would neither have incapacitated Greenberg nor have prevented her from continuing to move.
+On October 10, 2025, Philadelphia's top pathologist, Chief Medical Examiner Lindsay Simon, issued a 32-page independent review report, officially reaffirming the original ruling that Greenberg's manner of death was suicide.
+While Simon accepted that "the distribution of injuries is admittedly unusual," he maintained that Greenberg "would be capable of inflicting these injuries herself" given the absence of defensive wounds or signs of a physical struggle at the scene.
+Based on a technical analysis of photographs taken at the initial 2011 autopsy, Simon also contended that that the physical defect identified in Greenberg's spinal cord was not necessarily caused by a knife, but could have instead been accidentally created by a medical probe during the post-mortem examination procedure.
+Simon further observed that even if Greenberg had sustained such a severe injury to her spine antemortem, it would neither have neurologically incapacitated Greenberg immediately, nor have prevented her from continuing to move and deliver the remaining stab wounds.